What careers can you pursue with an MBA? Paths illustration

 The proof is in the payoff

-When it comes to careers for MBA graduates, your options are only as limited as your imagination.
+When it comes to MBA career paths and salaries, your options are only as limited as your imagination.
 Popular career choices include executive leadership positions, director roles, product managers, marketing managers, data and systems analysts, accountants, non-profit managers, healthcare consultants … the list goes on and on.
 Your MBA will open doors to opportunities far beyond a bachelor’s degree.

 David Chivers